Gabaldonlab/meTAline/README.md

 #### Example
 For this example you have the current working directory inside the cloned meTAline repository, which looks like this:

-*Note that the meTAline snakemake source code, ./meTAline, is right next to the built ./metaline.sif file!*
+*Note that the meTAline snakemake directory, ./meTAline, is right next to the built ./metaline.sif file!*

 ```bash
 [user@host workspace]$ ls -lisah <path/to/cloned/meTAline/repository>